 According to the expansion of the AEO system, some countries or regions realized that they could control all of the supply chain, end-to-end, from a security point of view if they received specific information from other administrations involved in the operation.
 The Mutual Recognition Agreements (MRA) appeared in 2007.
 During the last 8 years, 23 MRAs have been signed (12 are under negotiation).
 Pursuant to these agreements, the countries or regions exchange information related to their secure operators, allowing them to obtain faster border controls.

 Two sides of the same coin

 The will of all the participants is the first step and the key to success with this initiative.
 However there are some big challenges to face to make those benefits effective.

-Trade agreements are a common practice between countries, often much older than the IT systems being used by most of the administrations.
+Trade agreements are a common practice between countries or regions, often much older than the IT systems being used by most of the administrations.
 For this reason they configure their software incorporating mechanism to easily apply the tax reductions established in an agreement.
-An adequate combination of boxes in the model, indicating country of origin and classification number of the goods, directly authorizes the tax reduction assuming the company qualifies and has the right documentation).
+An adequate combination of boxes in the model, indicating country or region of origin and classification number of the goods, directly authorizes the tax reduction assuming the company qualifies and has the right documentation).

 Nevertheless, concerning the AEO certification and mutual recognition, challenges are bigger:

-- The contents and the regulation are slightly different in every country.
+- The contents and the regulation are slightly different in every country or region.